When I first saw Snake Logan, a new forum creature intent on, well, smacktardery, I thought he was a typical proto troll.

 But it is too late,

-The beast has already attacked,
+has already attacked,

 An attack that no one will ever re-enact.